euphorie/osha.oiradoc/docs/manuals/editor2.rst

 `OiRA tool versions`_ for more information.

-Instead of changing the existing tool you could also create a new tool based on the existing one, see `Creating a new OiRA tool`_.
+Instead of changing the existing tool you could also create a new tool based on the existing one, see `Setting up a new OiRA tool`_.
 This may avoid some confusion for users as the old version does not need to be replaced but instead a new tool is created under a new URL.
 However the new tool will have a completely separate identity, in particular any saved sessions will stay